 Childhood Trauma And Effect Upon Genes:

 Skelton et al., 2011 conducted research that suggested that childhood trauma, when serious and protracted enough, can actually adversely affect the genes that regulate basic body symptoms.
 Without adequate therapy, the impaired self-regulation may last well into adulthood or even for a whole lifetime.
-The process by which how genes express themselves may be interfered with in this way is known as epigenetics.
+The process by which gene expression may be interfered with in this way is known as epigenetics.
 To read more about epigenetics you may wish to read my previously published article entitled: Can Childhood Trauma Be Genetically Passed On To Future Generations?

 David Hosier BSc Hons; MSc; PGDE(FAHE)